 Market Umbrella Board of Directors

-The Board of Directors serve as our legal council and hold fiduciary responsibilities.
+The Board of Directors serve as our legal counsel and hold fiduciary responsibilities.
 This body is elected by majority vote and has voting rights as such.
 These members are responsible for guiding the mission, vision, and future of Market Umbrella.
-They meet bimonthly and via special committee to guide the organization.
+They meet bi-monthly and via special committee to guide the organization.

 Associate Editor- The Louisiana Weekly